pytorch/pytorch/aten/src/ATen/core/op_registration/README.md

 * It will not get a C++ API generated.
 There will not be `Tensor::your_op()` methods or `at::your_op()` functions to call your operator.
 * The API for calling the operator from Python looks a little bit different.
 It needs to be called through `torch.ops.your_op()` instead of `torch._C`.
 * Setting up autograd for custom operators is harder.
-You don’t get it automatically but need to use `torch::autograd::Function` to implement autograd.
+You don’t get it automatically but need to use `torch::autograd::Function` to implement autograd ([example](https://github.com/pytorch/pytorch/blob/d762ad09df7f5808196b0e2e417b6592e0d30a30/test/cpp/api/autograd.cpp#L126-L152)).
 Note also that `torch::autograd::Function` does not work together with dispatch yet, so if you have different kernels for different backends (say CPU and CUDA), you need to manually write if/else statements for that.

 ## Writing custom operators